-2014 (forthcoming).
+2014.
 Joscha Legewie and T. DiPrete.
 “Pathways to Science and Engineering Bachelor Degrees for Men and Women.”Sociological Science.
+1:41-48.

 2013.
 T. DiPrete and Claudia Buchmann.
-The Rise of Women: The Female Advantage in Education and What it Means for American Schooling.
-New York: Russell Sage Foundation Press. https://www.russellsage.org/publications/rise-women.
-See also http://www.russellsage.org/blog/rise-women-seven-charts-showing-womens-rapid-gains-educational-achievement
+The Rise of Women: The Growing Gender Gap in Education and What it Means for American Schools.
+New York: Russell Sage Foundation Press.

 2013.
 Matthew Pittinsky and T. DiPrete.
 "Peer Group Ties and Executive Compensation Networks."
 Social Science Research.
 42: 1675-1692.